yanzipei/VF_RED/README.md

 # Generalized Robust Fundus Photography-based Vision Loss Estimation for High Myopia
 This paper is accepted by MICCAI 2024.
+The preprint version is available on [ArXiv](https://arxiv.org/abs/2407.03699).

 ## Implementation